Sodium Valproate 100mg/ml Solution for Injection or Infusion

 • the patient has acknowledged that she has understood the hazards and necessary precautions associated with valproate use (Annual Risk Acknowledgement Form).

-These conditions also concern women who are not currently sexually active unless the prescriber considers that there are compelling reasons to indicate that there is no risk of pregnancy.
+These conditions also apply women who are not currently sexually active unless the specialist considers that there are compelling reasons to indicate that there is no risk of pregnancy.

 Female children

-• The parents/caregivers of female children who have experienced menarche are provided with comprehensive information about the risks of congenital malformations and neuro-developmental disorders including the magnitude of these risks for children exposed to valproate in utero.
+• The parents/caregivers of female children who have experienced menarche are provided with comprehensive information about the risks of congenital malformations and neuro-developmental disorders which may lead to permanent disability including the magnitude of these risks for children exposed to valproate in utero.

 Pregnancy test